awsdocs/amazon-ses-developer-guide/doc-source/setting-up.md

 ## Verify your email address<a name="quick-start-verify-email-addresses"></a>

 Before you can send email from your email address through Amazon SES, you must show Amazon SES that you own the email address by verifying it\.
-For instructions, see [Creating and verifying an email address identity](creating-identities.md#verify-email-addresses-procedure)\.
+For instructions, see [Creating an email address identity](creating-identities.md#verify-email-addresses-procedure)\.